What Are Fringe Benefits and Why Are They Important?

 - And more

-The fringe benefits rate shows how employee wages correlate to the perks they’re offered.
+You can calculate fringe benefits by using the fringe benefits rate, which shows how employee wages correlate to the perks they’re offered.
 This percentage can help you evaluate if your benefits package is both competitive in the market and cost-effective for your business.
-For example, according to the US Bureau of Labor Statistics, benefit costs accounted for 29.4% of total compensation in the private industry in June 2023.
-Knowing your rate also helps you determine how many employees your company can afford at any given time.
+Knowing your rate can also help you determine how many employees your company can afford at any given time.

 (Total Fringe Benefits Cost / Annual Wage) X 100 = Fringe Benefits Rate